🇲🇾 Malaysia

 Bottom Line: Is Bank Islam Personal Loan Worth It?

 Yes, for civil servants.
-If your salary goes through Biro Angkasa or JPA, Bank Islam offers one of the lowest profit rates in the market (from 5.5% flat), the highest maximum (RM 300,000), and the longest tenure (10 years).
-For large loan needs above RM 200,000, Bank Islam is the primary Islamic option.
-Compare it against Bank Rakyat (often cheapest for civil servants) and BSN (accessible B40 rates) before deciding.
+If your salary goes through Biro Angkasa or JPA, Bank Islam offers one of the lowest profit rates in the market (SBR+2.43% = 5.18% effective), a top-tier maximum (RM 400,000), and the longest tenure (10 years).
+For Muslim borrowers who prefer a dedicated Islamic bank rather than a cooperative, Bank Islam is the natural pick.
+Compare it against Bank Rakyat (from 4.92% Public Sector floor) and BSN MyRinggit-i (from 4.60% — cheapest headline rate) before deciding.

 Not necessarily, for private sector employees.
 If you are salaried in the private sector, Bank Islam's non-package rate of 8.29%+ flat is typically more expensive than CIMB CashLite, Alliance Bank, or Hong Leong.
 Apply through RinggitPlus to see all available offers without committing — comparing takes 2 minutes and shows you 8+ banks simultaneously.